Maverick2797/cs_waypoints/README.md

 usage
 -----

+* .wp_list: list all waypoints
 * .wp_set NAME: set a waypoint at your current location
+* .wp_show NAME: shows the coords of NAME
 * .wp_unset NAME: remove a waypoint

-* .wp_list: list all waypoints
-* .tw NAME: teleport to a waypoint
+* .tp_pop: return to the last saved location

-* .tw_push NAME: teleport to a waypoint and save current location
+* .tp_push NAME: teleport to a waypoint and save current location
+* .tp_shift AXIS DISTANCE: moves you on the given axis the given distance
-* .wp_push PLAYER/POSITION: teleport to a player or position and save current location
+* .tp_to NAME: teleport to a waypoint

-* .tw_pop; return to the last saved location
+* .tp_use NAME: like tp_pop, but doesn't remove the saved location from the stack

+* .wp_dist NAME: shows the distance to NAME
+* .wp_exch NAME1 NAME2: swaps the saved positions of the named waypoints
+* .wp_grep NAME:  search for NAME in the waypoint names
+* .wp_search DELTA: searches for saved waypoints near te current location with the given delta for all coordinates
-* .wp_pop: return to the last saved location
+* .wp_search: searches for saved waypoints near te current location with DELTA=10
 * .wp_stack: shows the locations in the stack
 * .wp_stack_clear: clears the stack

-* .wp_search DELTA: searches for saved waypoints near te current location with the given delta for all coordinates
-* .wp_search: searches for saved waypoints near te current location with DELTA=10

-* .wp_shift AXIS DISTANCE: moves you on the given axis the given distance

-* .wp_grep NAME:  search for NAME in the waypoint names